Blog / Tools

 Furthermore, AB tests allow for making relatively quick decisions.
 They are easy to carry out, enable a precise comparison of specific indicators, and introduce changes aimed at bringing real benefits, and their results do not require complicated interpretation.

-How to run A/B testing well?
+How to do A/B testing?

 Incorrectly conducted performance tests can be a waste of time and money.
 Consequently, they will have little to do with effectiveness.
 Therefore, it is worth making sure that their implementation is well thought and does not contain errors.
 What should you avoid when conducting an AB test?

-1. Testing pages that do not affect conversion
+Testing pages that do not affect conversion

 There is no point in testing something that doesn't significantly affect conversions.
 One of the key things is to choose elements that can really make a difference and have a real impact on the financial result.
 With limited time and resources, you should focus on identifying the best “candidates” for AB tests.

-2. Making subtle changes
+Making subtle changes

 If you decide to test two versions of your website and the only difference will be the shade of one of the elements, you can be sure that such a test will be written off from the very beginning.
 Why?
 If page B remains almost the same as page A, it will generate similar results.
 It is therefore recommended to create two contrasting variants when performing each AB test.

-3. Testing several elements at once
+Testing several elements at once

 Running multi-variant tests can lead to a situation where you do not really know which change contributed to the positive results.
 A/B testing is recommended when you can precisely identify the element that is a potential key to increase the number of conversions.

-4. Ignoring the location
+Ignoring the location

 One of the most common myths is that if a solution works great in one country, it will work everywhere with similar results.
 Nothing could be more wrong.
 Not without reason, huge corporations organize dedicated focus groups to study the cultural peculiarities of new regions.
 Take an example from them!
 AB tests were invented for something.
 Cultural differences within one continent can be so different that ignoring them is a simple way to failure.

-5. Introducing changes "in the meantime"
+Introducing changes "in the meantime"

 It's very easy to get over-early excited about running a test and decide to make more changes.
 Don't do this.
 If you disrupt the AB test before it is completed or introduce new elements that weren't part of the original hypothesis, the results are no longer reliable.

-6. Underestimating minor benefits
+Underestimating minor benefits

 Often small changes of 2% or 3% are ignored while waiting for a much bigger improvement.
 It is partly understandable.
 Case studies analyzed on the web show that it is worth expecting much better results.
 Unfortunately, this is a mistake.
 AB tests are designed to show the differences, regardless of their size.
 Even a change of a few percent can be as important as higher results.

-7. Wrong performance analysis
+Wrong performance analysis

 Test data from AB tests provide a huge amount of useful information about customers, including which segments have the highest conversion rate, which barriers are on the site, or what is particularly conducive to conversion.
 Therefore, the analysis of the CR (conversion rate) alone may turn out to be insufficient.
-With the skilful use of analytical platforms, it is possible to adapt the tested elements much better to our needs.
+With the skillful use of analytical platforms, it is possible to adapt the tested elements much better to our needs.
 Use AB tests wisely, and you will gain even more.